elenamedea/elenamedea/README.md

 - 😀 Pronouns: She/Her/Hers

-- 🔭 I’m currently working on an [NLP Sentiment Analysis Project](https://github.com/elenamedea/data-engineering-portfolio/tree/main/Twitter_Sentiment_Analysis_project)
+- 🔭 I’m currently working on a Huggingface space to host my website

-- 🌱 I’m currently learning Kubernetes and Airflow
+- 🌱 I’m currently diving into NLP and prompt engineering

 - 🌟 Main languages: Python, R

-- 👯 I’m looking to collaborate on projects with scientists from any field
+- 👯 I’m looking to collaborate on FOSS projects, especially on cartography

 - 🤝 I’m looking for help with Big Data tools